mahee-miah/myLearningTools/README.md

 ### Working with Ubuntu

 As I said in the other paragraph, Ubuntu is much easier to use for an operating system because it has more features and is more faster.
-One thing you have to have in
+One thing you have to have in Ubuntu is